-Training will occur at Middlemore Hospital.
-Learning will take place in clinical and community settings.
+Training will occur at Whirinaki (Springs Road, East Tamaki), where the Maternal Mental Health team is based, with a mixture of clinical and community settings.
 The general requirement for attachments is to ensure a range of relevant experience.

 Supervision will ensure that House Officers' learning is objectives-based, targeted to House Officers' learning needs, and that there is application of the principles of cultural appropriateness to practice.